viktoriiapoliakova/ufo-sightings/README.md

 While I’m not sure whether I find Unidentified Flying Objects & paranormal activity believable, I certainly find people’s deep interest about them very fascinating.
 I thought that analyzing this kind of data would be fun and could lead to a lot of interesting insights about people’s experiences and thoughts about UFOs and aliens.
 Most importantly: for me, data analysis is a lot about storytelling, and after the initial glimpse into the dataset, I saw an interesting narrative.

 My main objective for this project was: with my Shiny App, I wanted to take the user on a journey to find out about UFO activity & people’s experiences with them across the world.

+The deployed app can be found here: https://viktoriiapoliakova.shinyapps.io/UFO_Sightings/